 What does this mean for you?
 In practical terms, it means that as a pedestrian or motorcyclist, if you are hit by a motor vehicle you may be entitled to additional recovery from the at-fault party.

 For example: Say you are riding your motorcycle and a car turns in front of you and you collide.
 If that car carries liability insurance you are entitled to recover from the liability policy for damages which include (among other things) bodily injury, medical charges, lost wages, out-of-pocket expenses, property damage, and pain and suffering.
 Additionally, under § 23-89-204 you may also be entitled to recover from their first party medical payments coverage or personal injury protection policy.
 That means you may actually have two open claims against the at-fault driver’s policy.

 These laws recognize that people on foot, bike, motorcycle, or carriage are more vulnerable to injury than people protected in a car, and therefore deserve added protections to ensure they have a chance at a fair outcome.
 Of course, there are some caveats to these laws, which is why it’s important you hire the right firm who will know to look for all of these possibilities.
 The injury attorneys at Rainwater, Holt & Sexton will investigate ALL coverages you may be entitled to and ensure that you are properly and zealously represented.

 Contact A Motorcycle Accident Attorney

-With eight offices in Arkansas and Tennessee—Little Rock, Little Rock – Corp Hill, Springdale, Conway, Jacksonville, Hot Springs, Bryant, and Memphis—our Arkansas and Tennessee motorcycle accident lawyers are easily accessible from the moment you need us.
+With eight offices in Arkansas and Tennessee – Little Rock, Little Rock-Corporate Hill, Springdale, Conway, Hot Springs, Bryant, Jacksonville, and Memphis—our Arkansas and Tennessee motorcycle accident lawyers are easily accessible from the moment you need us.
 Contact Rainwater, Holt & Sexton Injury Lawyers today.